angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 <deck path="2019/03/spaghetti.txt" />

 Anyways I digress.
-Jumping to ahead a bit, when {{Experimental Frenzy}} was spoiled everyone had a think about it but most people just went "hmm, probs not great tbh".
+Jumping to ahead a bit, when :card[Experimental Frenzy] was spoiled everyone had a think about it but most people just went "hmm, probs not great tbh".
 One person however saw the real potential.
 Reversemermaid on the DDFT Discord (first as some drunken fun started throwing out fun attempts at